Are you wondering how to set up the optimal 4 year old sleep schedule? Let me help you set up your days and nights for sleep success!

 Try to establish their bed time for around 12 hours after they typically wake up for the day.

-If you notice that your 4 year old is having trouble settling in to sleep at bed time, ask yourself these questions before making any big schedule changes:
+If you notice that your 4 year old is having trouble settling in to sleep at bed time, ask yourself these questions to troubleshoot:

-- Is bedtime routine consistent from night to night?
-Toddlers thrive on consistency and predictability.
+Preschoolers thrive on consistency and predictability.
 Knowing what comes next feels safe and relaxing to them.
-Try to keep your bedtime routine as consistent as possible so your toddler knows the next steps.
+Try to keep your bedtime routine as consistent as possible so your child knows what to expect.

 If your 3 or 4 year old is consistently experiencing some sleepiness in the middle of the day, or completely melting down by the end of the day, you can keep offering the nap.